SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

     ...

-    "The update will be synchronous.
+    "The update will be synchronous no matter if you use the COMMIT WORK "statement with or without the addition AND WAIT.
     COMMIT WORK.
+    "COMMIT WORK AND WAIT.
     ```

 > **💡 Note**<br>